 Significantly affect the local distribution or abundance of the species to which they belong.

 In a marine setting, EPS include all species of cetaceans (whales, dolphins and porpoises) (JNCC, 2017).
 In addition, JNCC (2020) issued guidance for assessing the significance of noise disturbance against Conservation Objectives of harbour porpoise SACs.
-As underwater noise has the potential to cause injury and disturbance to cetaceans, an assessment of underwater noise generated by the activities associated with the decommissioning programme is required in line with guidance provided by the JNCC (JNCC, 2017).
+As underwater noise has the potential to cause injury and disturbance to cetaceans, an assessment of underwater noise generated by the activities associated with the decommissioning programmes is required in line with guidance provided by the JNCC (JNCC, 2017).

 Sources of Potential Impacts